raidenshogun1692003/thanhnguyen/README.md

 ## Hi there 👋

-I'm using Fullstack knowleage to make websites. 🕺🏽
+I'm using Fullstack knowleage to make websites dynamic. 🕺🏽

 **I love working with**